Dat2536/sv5t-atart/README.md

 - `python-dotenv` for environment variable management

-Special thanks to **Prof. David Malan** and **Mr. Carter Zenke** for the CS50P lectures and shorts, which inspired and guided the development of this project.
+Special thanks to **Prof. David Malan** and **Mr. Carter Zenke** from Harvard University for your CS50P lectures and shorts, which inspired and guided the development of this project.

 Gratitude also goes to the **open-source community** for creating and maintaining the tools that made this project possible.